Unity-Technologies/Unity-Robotics-Hub/README.md

 For any other questions or feedback, connect directly with the Robotics team at [unity-robotics@unity3d.com](mailto:unity-robotics@unity3d.com).

-## Survey

-We're interested in learning more about who is interested in the Unity Robotics tools!
-Please consider filling out our [survey](https://unitysoftware.co1.qualtrics.com/jfe/form/SV_0ojVkDVW0nNrHkW) to help us better understand your scenarios and use cases for robotics and simulation.

 ## Newsletter
 To get notified about new updates and features, [sign up for our newsletter](https://create.unity3d.com/robotics-simulation-newsletter-sign-up)!